 This my 18th year “at TIFF”.
 If we can count the time that I happen to stumble upon a Midnight Madness showing of Eli Roth’s Cabin Fever then yes, it is my 18th year coming to the Toronto International Film Festival.

-Or the time I rushed my very first TIFF year and after finishing the movie, I was walking home in the warm rain (it was still warm in the middle of September in 2002, go figure) and was absolutely drenched when I returned to my dorm room, my roommate fast asleep.
+Or the time I rushed my very first TIFF year and after finishing the movie, I was walking home in the warm rain (it was still warm in the middle of September 2002, go figure) and was absolutely drenched when I returned to my dorm room, with my roommate already fast asleep.
 It was worth it.

 Notable favourites of mine have been: A Beautiful Day in the Neighbourhood, starting Tom Hanks.
 Also Terrence Malick’s A Hidden Life wasn’t one I had originally chosen but glad I saw it with a packed theatre with fellow cinephiles.
-Another one was part of TIFF’s Primetime lineup features new tv series, including a beloved and viral fictional podcast-turned-tv series produced by Facebook Watch.
-It’s called Limetown starting Jessica Biel and it is and I hope continues to be riveting.
+Another one was part of TIFF’s Primetime lineup features new TV series, including a beloved and viral fictional podcast-turned-tv series produced by Facebook Watch.
+It’s called Limetown starting Jessica Biel and it is and I hope it continues to be riveting.

 It was worth it.